octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 #### Block functions

-In PascaLIGO, blocks allows for the sequential composition of instructions into an isolated scope.
+In PascaLIGO, blocks allow for the sequential composition of instructions into an isolated scope.
 Each block needs to include at least one instruction.

 ```js